awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 ## Initialize project<a name="cdk_pipeline_init"></a>

-Create a new, empty GitHub project and clone it to your workstation in the `cdk-pipeline` directory\. \(Our code examples in this topic use GitHub; you can also use BitBucket or AWS CodeCommit\.\)
+Create a new, empty GitHub project and clone it to your workstation in the `my-pipeline` directory\. \(Our code examples in this topic use GitHub; you can also use BitBucket or AWS CodeCommit\.\)

 ```
 git clone GITHUB-CLONE-URL my-pipeline